Reebok: Nike suit over Tebow gear not a good call

-NEW YORK (Reuters) - Reebok says Nike Inc made a bad call by suing it over New York Jets T-shirts bearing the name and No. 15 of popular National Football League quarterback Tim Tebow.
+NEW YORK, April 3 (Reuters) - Reebok says Nike Inc made a bad call by suing it over New York Jets T-shirts bearing the name and No. 15 of popular National Football League quarterback Tim Tebow.

 The sports apparel company owned by Germany’s Adidas said in court papers on Tuesday that there has been no irreparable injury to Nike through its sale of green Tebow merchandise.